square/mortar/README.md

 abstract Application or Activity classes here.
 Mortar eschews magic.

-Rather, Mortar is a simple library that makes it easy to pair thin views with dedicated controllers (ViewPresenters), isolated from most of the vagaries of the Activity life cycle.
+Rather, Mortar is a simple library that makes it easy to pair thin views with dedicated controllers (Presenters), isolated from most of the vagaries of the Activity life cycle.
 The patterns it encourages have evolved in parallel across several Android teams at Square.

 Mortar relies on Dagger, and of course the Android runtime, but those are its